-Ben Reichard thrives on being told a case is unwinnable, a theory of liability is unprovable, or a defendant is untouchable.
+Ben Reichard, a partner in our Litigation Section, thrives on being told a case is unwinnable, a theory of liability is unprovable, or a defendant is untouchable.
 Ben excels on the firm’s most challenging cases by immersing himself in the facts of the case and then following every lead that might help his client’s cause.
 He practices primarily in the fields of investor fraud, class action, and environmental litigation, areas where his determination and creativity are on full display.
 He has represented a range of clients—from individual investors to hedge funds to banks—in proceedings against prime brokers, auditors, clearing brokers, broker-dealers, and financial advisors.
 He also has extensive experience in complex ERISA and antitrust litigation.

 J.D., high honors, from Chicago-Kent College of Law, 2008